 DAMs aren’t just Dropbox alternatives; they are a lot more user-friendly too because they are essentially a digital brand library for all your digital marketing and branding assets.
 Think about a traditional, physical library and the way it’s organized to provide an optimal user experience.
 Digital asset management is more like a library, and simple cloud storage is more like the junk drawer in your kitchen.

-Once you understand the needs of your organization, it’s time to find the right system for your requirements.
+Once you understand the needs of your organization and find the right DAM partner (maybe using our free DAM RFP template), it’s time to find the right system for your requirements.
 The best systems offer flexibility, a collaborative environment, a secure distribution system, and system adaptability for all stakeholders.

-It is crucial to get every element of digital asset management just right, from the metadata structure to user adoption and even usage.
-The following steps should help you begin the migration process on the right foot:
+It’s crucial to get every element of digital asset management right, from the metadata structure to user adoption and even usage.
+The following steps should help you start the migration process on the right track:

-- Choose the right digital assets to migrate off Box or Dropbox by using the digital asset appraisal checklist
+Choose the right digital assets to migrate from your existing file-storage solution by using the digital asset appraisal checklist

-Step 1: Choose the right digital assets to migrate off Box or Dropbox
+Step 1: Choose the right digital assets to migrate off your existing solution

-You should choose the right digital assets to migrate off Box, Dropbox or other file storage systems.
+You should choose the right digital assets to migrate off your current file-storage solution, whether that’s Box, Dropbox, physical hard drives, or an internal server.
 Make sure you single out your most business-critical assets and transfer them first to the DAM to keep your business running without any hiccups.
 Next, look for assets that you may require in a few weeks, these go next.
 Lastly, transfer any archival materials, usually inactive files and folders that you are keeping just in case.

 Helpful tip: Don’t forget raw files, as you’ll need these to refresh and update content in the future!